-""It's been a long career but today is the day," the 35-year-old Peterson said over the PA system at the MGM National Harbor, just miles from his native Washington.
-"I love everyone here and I'm always going to support this area, but I'm sure it's time for me to hang it up.
+""It's been a long career but today is the day.
+I love everyone here and I'm always going to support this area, but I'm sure it's time for me to hang it up.
 I couldn't go out in a better way here at home.
-This will be the last time you see me in the ring."
+This will be the last time you see me in the ring," Peterson said.